andreaskweber/php-boilerplate/README.md

 ### Composer

-Composer is installed out of the box.
-Just call it anywhere.
+Composer is installed by default.
+Just call it.

 ```
 vagrant@boilerplate:/vagrant$ composer